Nonlinear Traces: Introduction

 This paper is devoted to traces and characters in homotopical algebra and their application to algebraic geometry and representation theory.
 We observe that many geometric fixed point and trace formulas can be expressed as linearizations of fundamental nonlinear identities, describing dimensions and traces directly in the setting of correspondence categories of varieties or stacks.
 This gives a simple uniform perspective on (and useful generalizations of) geometric character and fixed point formulas of Grothendieck-Riemann-Roch and Atiyah-Bott-Lefschetz type.
 In addition, one can also specialize the universal geometric formulas to higher categorical settings not captured within a linear framework, such as characters of group actions on categories.

-We present a more detailed introduction below, following the structure of the paper: first, the abstract functoriality of traces in higher category theory; second, their calculation in correspondence categories in derived algebraic geometry; and third, their specialization via sheaf theories, as developed by Gaitsgory and Rozenblyum.
+The paper is organized as follows: after a brief summary in Section~\ref{summary}, we give a detailed overview in Section~\ref{overview}, in three sections: first, the abstract functoriality of traces in higher category theory; second, their calculation in correspondence categories in derived algebraic geometry; and third, their specialization via sheaf theories.
+The rest of the paper follows the same structure with more details provided.
 We emphasize the formal nature and appealing simplicity of the constructions in any sufficiently derived setting.
 For example, in the second part, we work within derived algebraic geometry, but the statements and proofs should hold in any setting (for example, derived manifolds) with a suitable notion of fiber product to handle non-transversal intersections.
-In particular, the main objects appearing in trace formulas are the derived loop space (the self-intersection of the diagonal in its role as the nonlinear trace of the identity map) and more general derived fixed point loci.
-The importance of a derived setting also appears prominently in the third part, where the sheaf theories we apply must have good functorial properties with respect to fiber products, specifically base change.
+The main objects appearing in trace formulas are the derived loop space (the self-intersection of the diagonal in its role as the nonlinear trace of the identity map) and more general derived fixed point loci.
+The importance of a derived setting also appears prominently in the third part, where the sheaf theories we apply must have good functorial properties with respect to fiber products.
 As a result, the theory of characters in Hochschild and cyclic homology is expressed directly by the geometry, resulting in simpler formulations.
 For example, the Todd genus in Grothendieck-Riemann-Roch and the denominators in the classical Atiyah-Bott formula arise naturally from derived calculations.